Generalized duality, Hamiltonian formalism and new brackets: The Legendre-Fenchel and Legendre transforms

 \section{The Legendre-Fenchel and Legendre transforms}

 We start with a brief description of the standard Legendre-Fenchel and Legendre transforms for the theory with nondegenerate Lagrangian \cite{arnold,rockafellar}.
-Let\footnote{ We use indices in arguments, because we need to distinguish different kinds of coordinates (similar to \cite{tul/urb}).
-For the same reason, we use the summation signs with explicit ranges.} $L\left( q^{A},v^{A}\right) $, $A=1,\ldots n$, be a Lagrangian given by a function of $2n$ variables ($n$ generalized coordinates $q^{A}$ and $n$ velocities $v^{A}=\dot{q}^{A}=dq^{A}/dt$) on the configuration space $\mathsf{T}M$, where $M$ is a smooth manifold.
-We consider the time-independent case for simplicity and conciseness, which will not influence the main procedure.
+Let $L\left( q^{A},v^{A}\right) $, $A=1,\ldots n$, be a Lagrangian given by a function of $2n$ variables ($n$ generalized coordinates $q^{A}$ and $n$ velocities $v^{A}=\dot{q}^{A}=dq^{A}/dt$) on the configuration space $\mathsf{T}M$, where $M$ is a smooth manifold.
+We use indices in arguments, because we need to distinguish different kinds of coordinates (similar to \cite{tul/urb}).
+For the same reason, we use the summation signs with explicit ranges.
+Also, we consider the time-independent case for simplicity and conciseness, which will not influence on the main procedure.

 By the convex approach definition (see e.g. \cite{roc67,arnold}), a Hamiltonian $H\left( q^{A},p_{A}\right) $ is a dual function on the phase space $\mathsf{T}^{\ast}M$ (or convex conjugate \cite{rockafellar}) to the Lagrangian (in the second set of variables $p_{A}$) and is constructed by means of the \textit{Legendre-Fenchel transform} $L\overset{\mathfrak{Leg} ^{\mathrm{Fen}}}{\longmapsto}H^{\text{\textrm{Fen}}}$ defined by \cite{fen49,roc67}